 You'll find plenty of guides online about Sky's Q, the UK company's latest TV platform.
 And while our variant will cover some of the basics of the satellite TV aspects, we're more concerned with the smart features of the setup, and how the system can help to make your smart home better by creating a powerful mesh network.

 There's much more to Sky Q than simply watching your favourite channels.
-Sure, you can do that ‚Äď all the premium sports, movie and entertainment packages are on offer in glorious Ultra HD ‚Äď but there's another side to Sky Q away from watching live television or viewing recorded programmes from your planner.
+Sure, you can do that ‚Äď all the premium sports, movie and entertainment packages are on offer in glorious Ultra HD ‚Äď but there's another side to Sky Q away from watching live television, on-demand shows from the likes of Netflix, or viewing recorded programmes from your planner.

 Firstly, we should say that you don't need to have Sky broadband (via the Q Hub) in order to get a Sky Q box setup on your TV.
 However, for the sake of getting the most from the system as a whole, we're going to focus on just that ‚Äď the whole system.